Nearly all household cleaners are too harsh (too acidic or alkaline) for cleaning marble and etch the surface. Learn about the pH of cleaners.

-Unfortunately, even some cleaners labeled "for marble" are very poor performers.
-Most of these tend to be generic type cleaners with a "marble" label sold in some stores.
+Unfortunately, some cleaners labeled "for marble" are very poor performers, don't clean up oil or food spills well, leave streaks, and overall take more effort for crummy results.
+Most tend to be generic cleaners with a "marble" label sold at various stores but even at Home Depot, Lowes, or Amazon.

-Avoid any type of abrasive cleaners or pads or you may scratch the finish.
+Avoid abrasive cleaners or pads or you may scratch the finish.

-The Hard Water / Soap Scum Remover will remove hard water stains and mineral deposits without ruining your marble.
+The Hard Water / Soap Scum Remover will remove hard water stains, calcium, and mineral deposits without ruining your marble.
 This problem is usually seen as a crusty white film around sinks and faucets or as a film in the shower.

 Cleaning soap scum on marble is a snap using the same product as above to remove hard water deposits.
-Soap scum is primarily a problem for a marble shower, but can occur anywhere soap is used regularly.
+Showers will always have soap scum so luckily this one cleaner tackles both issues.

 I am inheriting a white marble coffee table and a rose marble dresser with two matching night stands.